-SANTA FE – New Mexico state health officials announced this afternoon 691 additional positive tests for COVID-19.
+SANTA FE – New Mexico state health officials today announced 126 new COVID-19 cases.

-Los Alamos County again today reports no new cases … the total remains at 393 people who have tested positive for COVID-19.
+Los Alamos County reports zero new cases today so the total remains at 505 people who have tested positive for COVID-19.
 (County totals are subject to change upon further investigation and determination of residency of individuals positive for COVID-19.)

 The New Mexico Department of Health reports today’s most recent cases:

 The recycling world can be confusing as the rules change often.
 One item that confuses a lot of people is which battery can be recycled and which battery can be tossed in the trash.

 This article covers what can and cannot be thrown in the trash, a little background as to why, and where to take batteries that need to be recycled.